JhoselinRam/scigrapher/README.md

      * `opacity`: a number representing the opacity of the whole grid.
      * `width`: a number representing the line width of the whole grid.
      * `style`: a string representing the line style of the whole grid.
-     * `density`: this property controls in how many parts each tick is subdivided into, it can have one of these values:
+     * `density`: this property controls how many parts each tick is subdivided into, it can have one of these values:
-       * The string `auto` to compute the optimal number of divisions automatically.
+       * The string `"auto"` to compute the optimal number of divisions automatically.
        * A number representing how many divisions to make on each tick.
      * `minSpacing`: a number that represent the minimum length in pixels that a subdivision can have.
 This property is only relevant when the `density` value is set to `"auto"`.
      * `maxDensity`: a number that represents the maximum number of subdivision that a tick can have.
 This property is only relevant when the `density` value is set to `"auto"`.